13 Jun Recap: Logistics & FinTech Meetup 7th of June

 Third Pitch: Jasper Keij – Data Analyst at Mezuro

 Mezuro is a company driven by mobility, tracking the movements that matter.
 Their solutions can track individual’s movements, study trends, visitor density and movement patterns.
 Starting with an analysis of movements in the Port of Rotterdam, Mezuro can offer logistics (and others of course) companies a valuable insight in the movement of their businesses.

 Fourth Pitch: Remko Been – Co-founder of Stockspots

-On demand warehousing – why keep space unoccupied?
-The idea of Stock Spots is as simple as Airbnb and BlaBlaCar.
+On-demand warehousing – why keep space unoccupied?
+The idea of Stockspots is as simple as AirBnB and BlaBlaCar.
 If you don’t use it, why not rent it out to those who would want to do so?
-Stock Spots has therefore created a platform where companies can offer and book on demand warehousing through an open and transparent company to company network.
-More on Stockspots here.
+Stockspots has therefore created a platform where companies can offer and book on-demand warehousing through an open and transparent company to company network.

 Fifth Pitch: Marc Smith – CEO/Founder of Conpend

-Our list pitch was given by Marc Smit about Trafinas, a multi-functional solution for intelligent, fully automated document based Data Capture and Sanction List Checking from Conpend.
-Trafinas allows companies to digitize all paper-based while also allowing the venture to successfully transition their business model to a leaner, customer focused approach.
-More information on Trafinas can be found here.
+Our list pitch was given by Marc Smit about Trafinas, a multi-functional solution for intelligent, fully automated, document-based Data Capture and Sanction List Checking from Conpend.
+Trafinas allows companies to digitise all paper-based transactions, while also allowing the venture to successfully transition their business model to a leaner, customer focused approach.

-Our third Meetup has been a great success altogether, with great pitches from innovative companies, allowing us to make more steps in creating a stronger industry here in the Netherlands and beyond.
+Our third Meetup was been a great success altogether, with fascinating pitches from innovative companies, allowing us to make more steps in creating a stronger industry here in the Netherlands and beyond.
 Our next edition of the Logistics and FinTech Meetup will be held on the 7th of July in Eindhoven.
 We hope to see you there!